Francisco Lozada, Jr.

-Francisco Lozada, Jr. Charles Fischer Catholic Associate Professor of New Testament and Latina/o Church Studies at Brite Divinity School at Texas Christian University.
+Francisco Lozada, Jr. is the Charles Fischer Catholic Professor of New Testament and Latinx Studies.
 He holds a doctorate in New Testament and Early Christianity from Vanderbilt University.
-He is former co-chair of the Johannine Literature Section (Annual Meeting and International Meeting,) and currently chair of the program committee of the Society of Biblical Literature (SBL) and a member of SBL Council.
-He is a past president of the Academy of Catholic Hispanic Theologians of the United States, a steering committee member of the Bible, Indigenous Group of the American Academy of Religion (AAR), and co-chair of the Latino/a and Latin American Biblical Interpretation Consultation (SBL).
-He also served as a New Testament doctoral mentor for the Hispanic Theological Initiative (HTI).
-Besides publishing several articles and chapters, Dr. Lozada has published, A Literary Reading of John 5: Text as Construction (2000), and New Currents Through John: A Global Perspective (co-editor with Tom Thatcher, 2006).
-He is presently working on two projects.
-The first is a co-edited work on the theme of Latino/a Biblical Interpretation to be published in Semeia: An Experimental Journal for Biblical Criticism and another contracted volume on the same theme for SBL Publications.
-He teaches in the area of New Testament Studies and Latinos/as Studies.
-Dr. Lozada is Roman Catholic and married to Wendi Lozada-Smith (Disciples of Christ) and they have two children
+He is a past co-chair of the Johannine Literature Section (SBL), past chair of the Program Committee of the Society of Biblical Literature (SBL), and a past member of SBL Council.
+He is a past president of the Academy of Catholic Hispanic Theologians of the United States, a past steering committee member of the Bible, Indigenous Group of the American Academy of Religion (AAR), and past co-chair of the Latino/a and Latin American Biblical Interpretation Consultation (SBL).
+He also serves on the board of directors for the Hispanic Summer Program, and mentored several doctoral students with the Hispanic Theological Initiative (HTI).
+Dr. Lozada’s most recent publications concern cultural and ideological interpretation while exploring how the Bible is employed and deployed in ethnic/racial communities.
+As a teacher, he co-led immersion travel seminars to Guatemala to explore colonial/postcolonial issues and, most recently, to El Paso, TX, and Nogales, AZ, to study life and society in the U.S.-Mexico borderlands.

 M.A., The Graduate School, Vanderbilt University, 1994

 M.T.S., The Divinity School, Vanderbilt University, 1990